intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 !!!
 Failure
-    If you do not see above docker container, look through the consol output for errors.
+    If you do not see above Docker container(s), review the console output for errors.
 Sometimes dependencies fail to resolve and must be run again.
-Address obvious issues.
-To try again, repeat step 4.
+Address obvious issues and try again repeating the above steps.

 ## Optional parameters